Balancing Application Relevant and Sparsity Revealing Excitation in Input Design

 In \eqref{eq:mainpr1}, the cost function minimizes the difference between $\Hb(\Phib^T\Phib)^{-1}\Hb^T$ and the identity matrix.
 Using the Frobenius norm instead of the infinity norm simplifies the process of solving the optimization problem.
-Consequently, here we propose to instead use}

-Finally, to incorporate also the degrees of freedom offered by optimal input design, we combine \eqref{eq:inf1} with \eqref{eq:mainpr11}.
-This results in the following optimization problem, where the coordinate transformation and input are jointly designed to meet the objectives of low mutual coherence and achieving the optimal FIM:

-{ In \eqref{eq:inf1}, the constraint $\Phib\in\Dc$ was utilized to enforce the structure of a linear FIR model.
+Consequently, here we propose to instead use} Finally, to incorporate also the degrees of freedom offered by input design, we combine \eqref{eq:inf1} with \eqref{eq:mainpr11}.
+This results in the following optimization problem, where the coordinate transformation and input are jointly designed to meet the objectives of low mutual coherence and achieving the optimal FIM: { In \eqref{eq:inf1}, the constraint $\Phib\in\Dc$ was utilized to enforce the structure of a linear FIR model.
 From $\Phib$ we can recover the sequence $u'(t)$, $t=1-n_\theta,\ldots,N-1$.
 However, unless $F(q)=1$, i.e. a FIR model is used, an additional step has to be employed to obtain the input $u(t)$.
-From \eqref{eq:uprime} it follows that

-Notice that in the case that $F(q)$ has zeros outside the unit circle, the filtering needs to be non-causal to enforce stability.}
+From \eqref{eq:uprime} it follows that Notice that in the case that $F(q)$ has zeros outside the unit circle, the filtering needs to be non-causal to enforce stability.}